 ABOUT THE ACTIVIST STUDIO WEST

 The Activist Studio West (ASW) is an online digital archive of multi-media sources.
 It’s principle purpose is to house digital materials involved in making, “Inside the Activist Studio” (ITAS), a project initiated and produced by The Campaign to Bring Mumia Home.

 The Activist Studio West will build a digital space for the multi-media sources as they relate to these two completed episodes.
-Students will also conduct primary researchfor upcoming episodes.
+Students will also conduct primary research for upcoming episodes.
 Colloquially titled, “The John Brown Files,” these episodes center pan-racial individuals who have been active in the Black Freedom struggle.
 Public facing and academically grounded, this project is a collaboration between the The Campaign to Bring Mumia Home, the City University of New York (Baruch College), Dr. Johanna Fernandez, Morgan State University, Dr. Jewell Debnam and the University of California (Irvine), Dr. Jessica Millward, and Dr. Tiffany Willoughby-Herard.